DAmesberger/sc-im.nvim/README.md

 ## Installation

+First make sure that you have installed [sc-im](https://github.com/andmarti1424/sc-im) and it is available in your path.

 You can install `sc-im.vim` using various plugin managers for Neovim.
 Below are examples for some common plugin managers:

 ### Using [vim-plug](https://github.com/junegunn/vim-plug)